 - In the event a parent or carer does not arrive to collect their child, then the child will remain with the teacher who was dismissing them for 5 minutes. - A check is made to make sure that the child shouldn't be at a club, in late rooms or in Activate. - Take child to the office where a phone call will be made by office staff to parents/carer.
-Staff to sign the child into the late register (blue folder, next to staff sign in sheet) and wait for phone call response.
 Other emergency contact details available will be used where necessary in order to try to ascertain the cause for the delay, and how long it is likely to last.
-Messages will always be left on any answerphone requesting a prompt reply. - Depending on the phone call response, the member of staff should remain with the child or take them to Late Stay (4pm club) - After 4pm, if space permits the child will be placed in Activate, otherwise they will stay with a member of SLT. - After 45 minutes, if the child has not been collected and contact cannot be made with parents (or an adult that the parents nominated as a responsible person), then this will be treated as a safeguarding issue and the relevant authorities will be contacted. - If a child has been uncollected at the end of the after-school care session (6pm) and if, after repeated attempts, no contact is made with the parent, carer or designated adult, and a further period of 30 minutes has elapsed, the Headmistress/ Duty staff will call the local social services department for advice. - In the event of the social services being called and responsibility for the child being passed to a child protection agency, the Headmistress/Duty staff will attempt to leave a further telephone message with the parent/carer or designated adults' answerphone.
-Furthermore, a note will be left on the door of the school's premises to reassure them of the child's safety and informing them of a suitable contact number. - Under no circumstances will a child be taken to the home of a member of staff, or away from the school's premises unless absolutely necessary, in the course of waiting for them to be collected at the end of a session. - Incidents of late collection will be recorded by the Headmistress and discussed with parents/carers at the earliest opportunity.
-Parents and carers will be informed that persistent late collection may result in the imposition of the withdrawal of the childcare facility
+Messages will always be left on any answerphone requesting a prompt reply. - Depending on the phone call response, the member of staff should remain with the child or take them to Late Rooms, or to the Phase Leaders Office. - After 4pm, if space permits the child will be placed in Activate, otherwise they will stay with a member of SLT. - After 45 minutes, if the child has not been collected and contact cannot be made with parents (or an adult that the parents nominated as a responsible person), then this will be treated as a safeguarding issue and the relevant authorities will be contacted. - If a child has been uncollected at the end of the after-school care session (6pm) and if, after repeated attempts, no contact is made with the parent, carer or designated adult, and a further period of 30 minutes has elapsed, the Headteacher/DSL/ Duty Staff will call the local social services department for advice. - In the event of the social services being called and responsibility for the child being passed to a child protection agency, the Headteacher/DSL/Duty Staff will attempt to leave a further telephone message with the parent/carer or designated adults' answerphone.
+Furthermore, a note will be left on the door of the school's premises to reassure them of the child's safety and informing them of a suitable contact number. - Under no circumstances will a child be taken to the home of a member of staff, or away from the school's premises unless absolutely necessary, in the course of waiting for them to be collected at the end of a session. - Incidents of late collection will be recorded by the Headteacher and discussed with parents/carers at the earliest opportunity.
+Parents and carers will be informed that persistent late collection may result in the imposition of the withdrawal of the childcare facility.

-All children attending after school clubs and activities (including sibling club) will need written parental permission.
+All children attending after school clubs and activities (including Late Rooms) will need written parental permission.
 Any club must be supervised by a responsible adult who has appropriate DBS clearance.
 There should be a member of staff on site until all clubs have finished.
 It is the responsibility of parents to arrive on time to collect their child or to telephone immediately if they are going to be late.
 Appropriate risk assessments for any activity should be in place.
 The above procedure will be put in place for any children who are not collected from afterschool clubs.